 North Carolina Personal Injury Lawyer

 Paynter Law handles a wide variety of personal injury cases including auto accidents, nursing home abuse, pharmaceutical litigation, products liability, wrongful death, and more.
-We are with you every step of the way and work diligently to obtain the maximum recovery possible.
+Our personal injury lawyers are with you every step of the way, working diligently to obtain the maximum recovery possible.

 The initial consultation is free, and you don’t pay attorney’s fees unless we recover for you.
-For more detailed information on our personal injury division, please visit our dedicated personal injury website, www.justicefornc.com or contact us today at
+For more detailed information, contact us today at (844) 472-9683.

 Product liability law is based on the premise that companies who manufacture, distribute, or sell defective products should be held accountable when those products cause an injury.
 Product liability law can apply to a myriad of things such as defective toys, drugs, food, tools and machinery, household goods, vehicles, and more.
 When someone is injured because of a product, it generally is caused by: